 As you read, note the skills that appear most often (keywords can be single words or phrases).
 Then add these keyword skills to your resume, if appropriate.

-For example, the keyword “marketing” appears many times in the job description below.
+For example, the keyword “marketing” appears multiple times in the job description below.
 Clearly, this keyword should be used in your resume since hiring managers are likely to search for it.

 A job description with keywords highlighted in yellow.